Published September 2016

 Throughout the Plan CC process, members of the Corpus Christi community contributed to discussions that defined our goals and values; learned about the opportunities and challenges we face; and weighed in on choices for the city’s future, including an analysis of their costs and benefits.

-The link below will take you the City of Corpus Christi website.PLAN CC COMPREHENSIVE PLAN
+The link below will take you to the City of Corpus Christi website.PLAN CC COMPREHENSIVE PLAN

 Published August 2014